remy/unrot.link/src/about.md

 This service is freely provided by [Remy Sharp](https://remysharp.com) based on the implementation documented in the blog post "[No More 404](https://remysharp.com/2023/09/26/no-more-404)".

-If you would like to support this project, please [donate to the archive.org](https://archive.org/donate?origin=unrot.link) project as ultimately this wouldn't be possible without the service.
+If you would like to support this project, please [donate to the Internet Archive](https://archive.org/donate?origin=unrot.link) project as ultimately this wouldn't be possible without the service.

 If you want to contact there's a few ways: